tifabi/100DaysOfMLCode/ML_Algorithms/Linear_Regression/README.md

 An r of 0 means here that the two variables are not linearly correlated,

-   * Frequent Error: r quantifies the strength of a linear relationship [1](https://onlinecourses.science.psu.edu/stat501/node/258/)
+   * r quantifies the strength of a linear relationship [1](https://onlinecourses.science.psu.edu/stat501/node/258/), not just that there is a relationship.

 negative r tells us that as one variable gets big the other gets small, and positive r says that both variables get bigger together.